apapenheim/nation-branding-now/source/guide/flags.md

 ![Thumbnails of maps of Québec administrative regions](/images/guide/qc_thumbs.jpg)

-If a regional flag is documented to be used or acknowledged by a recognized and legitimate government, either regional or national in scope, *defer to the official representation*.
+If a regional flag is documented to be used or acknowledged by a recognized and legitimate government, either regional or national in scope, *avoid custom icons and defer to an official representation*.

 ### Less-than-official Identifying Markers